Dependent Tuition Remission

 Administration of Benefits

-- If a dependent is enrolled in a program which requires more than 149 credits, please contact the Office of Human Resources.
+- If a dependent is enrolled in a program which requires more than the bank of credits for the tuition remission benefit, please contact the Office of Human Resources.

 - Full-time dependents eligible for Tuition Remission benefits may enroll for 12 - 18 credit hours.
 The dependent’s bank of credits will be reduced by the actual number of credit hours taken.
 If they enroll for more than 18 credit hours, the benefit is calculated as the actual number of credit hours taken.